 - In certain instances, a requester may also be requested to pay a deposit.

 - A requester may lodge an internal appeal against the payment of the deposit and / or access fee.
-Should a requester want to lodge an internal appeal, Form C (as prescribed in Government Notice R223 of 9 March 2001) must be completed.
+Should a requester want to lodge an internal appeal, Internal Appeal Form_Annexure D (as prescribed in Government Notice R223 of 9 March 2001) must be completed.

 - In the event that the internal appeal procedure be exhausted and the requester is still not satisfied with the outcome, a court may be approached for an appropriate order.